kassambara/ggpubr/cran-comments.md

 ## Update

-This is an update version 0.2 to fix an important breaking issue detected by users just after releasing ggpubr 0.1.9 (see NEWS.md).
+This is an update version 0.2.1 (see NEWS.md).